 Campaign phase

-Note: the confidence labels are a useful signal, but the real story is in the allocation numbers.
-Because the agent uses shared learning across segments, a variant may have low traffic not because it definitively lost, but because the model has already learned, from similar segments, that it's unlikely to work for that audience.
+A note on confidence: low traffic on a variant doesn't always mean it has lost.
+Because the agent uses shared learning across segments, a variant may have low traffic because the model has already learned, from similar segments, that it's unlikely to work for that audience.